Frequently Asked Questions

 A non-searchable survey can't be found on AllCounted through search or browsing.
 Non-searchable makes a survey private.
 Please note that if a participant shares a non-searchable survey's web link with unintended participants, then they can take the non-searchable survey if the survey doesn't have the appropriate restrictions to limit participants.

 Yes.
-When creating a campaign for your survey, you can specify who is allowed to view responses and results, the time frame in which they can participate, and the set of results they can view.
+When creating a campaign for your survey, you can make your survey non-searchable, specify who can take it, when they can take it, who can view its results, and what results they can view.

-AllCounted is the best on the internet in terms of survey security, and we're very proud of our innovative tools.
-The reason why an anonymous person can find surveys and results on our website is that the creators of these surveys chose to share them, though they don't have to.
-One of the big differences between us and other survey sites is that we believe surveys are reusable content, but we do understand that people may want their surveys to be private and you can do just that.
+In terms of online survey security and privacy, AllCounted is unparalleled.
+The reason why someone can find surveys and results on our website is that the creators of these surveys chose to share them, though they don't have to.
+One of the main differences between us and other survey sites is that we believe surveys are reusable content, but we do understand that people may want to make their surveys private, and we offer that as an option.

 Yes.
 AllCounted provides multiple options to have others help you build and manage your surveys.
 One way to do this is with co-authors.
 Co-authors can only access the data of the survey for which they are designated as co-authors.
 Another way is with team members.
 The individuals you designate as team members are able to access the data of all your surveys.
 Be careful – team members have the ability to perform operations (create, update, view, delete) on all your data except deleting your account.